ZJxyo/PythonVarTypeAnalysisTool/MILESTONES.md

 # Milestone 2
 ### Brief description of your planned program analysis (and visualisation, if applicable) ideas
 #### Problem statement
-Dynamic program analysis of variable types in a Python program.
+Static program analysis of variable types in a Python program.
 #### Features
 Visualization includes: statistics; graphs, such as a pie chart showing type distribution; Color coding different types in the code; The analysis shall be performed globally and on a per-variable basis.
 The type history of each variable name should be recorded.
 Globally, the total distribution of types could be analyzed as statistics.
 For example, we could present a count of the total number of types, total number of variables with ambiguous types, and the total number of type changes in a given program.
 #### Target audience